Stonesjtu/go-docker/README.md

     * fairshare: Fair share user tasks repartition (prio, previous usage, ...)
 * Executor:
     * swarm (Docker Swarm)
+    * mesos (Apache Mesos)
     * fake  (not be used, for test only, simulate a job execution)
 * Auth:
     * goauth: specific for our internal usage, but can be easily used as a template for ldap based authentications.
     * fakeauth: fake authentication for tests

+### Swarm

+To integrate with Swarm, swarm process needs to listen on a tcp socker (tcp://ip_address:2376 for example).
+Swarm is in charge of dispatching tasks to the Docker instances on slaves.

+### Mesos

+The Mesos plugin integrates go-docker in as a mesos framework (http://mesos.apache.org/).
+Framework is managed via the scheduler process.

+It does not manage for the moment Mesos master failover nor reoffers (offer rejected)/slave failure.
+Slave labels (go-docker constraints labels) are not yet managed either.

+Tasks are executed using Mesos executor with Docker.
+Port allocation (for interactive jobs) are managed via the port resources declared on slaves.

 ## User scripts